For engineers IC Self-hosted

 When the spec is thin

-The ticket is a title and half a sentence, but you already know what needs to ship.
-Hand @devintern/pm a rough prompt, error log, or Figma link with the details you already have.
-It drafts a better spec from what you provided: scope, context, and acceptance criteria, not just a bullet list.
-Preview, edit what it missed, and post.
+@devintern/pm turns a rough prompt, error log, or Figma link into a proper ticket: scope, context, and acceptance criteria, grounded in your codebase.
+Preview it, fix what it missed, and post.
 Your corrections land in the tracker, so @devintern/code reads a ticket it can act on instead of guessing.

 @devintern/code